talibasya/nodejs-screencast/README.md

 Middleware with four parameters `express` get as an error handler.

 Default response `not found GET /url` will rewrite your own middleware on the botttom of chain.

+## 31 logger, nconf, templates

+Continue development in `/express-chat` folder.
+Adding nconf package to project and change static properties as variables using this library.

+Add own customize logger based on `winstom`. (in `/libs/` directory )

+logger `express.logger` with `immediate` write to console text before request performing.

+Create example with `.ejs` engine on express server.